BonzaiThePenguin/WikiSort/Chapter 2 - Merging.md

             Merge(array, MakeRange(range.start, mid), MakeRange(mid, range.end))

-<br/><br/>
-<b>Standard merge</b><br/>
+* * *

+**Standard merge**

-The merge operation of the merge sort algorithm takes two arrays that <i>are already sorted</i> (either from swapping or insertion sorting, as mentioned above), and combines them into a single array containing A and B sorted together.
+The merge operation of the merge sort algorithm takes two arrays that *are already sorted* (either from swapping or insertion sorting, as mentioned above), and combines them into a single array containing A and B sorted together.
 The operation is acutally quite simple: just take the smaller of the two values at the start of A and B and add it to the final array.
-Once A and B are empty, the final array is completed!<br/>
+Once A and B are empty, the final array is completed!

     Merge(array, A, B)
         Copy A and B into a buffer